1985wasagoodyear/SwiftySQLSample/README.md

 * 2. Use Objective-C as an intermediary for C-level SQLite, which we can then interface with, using Swift.
 * 3. Use an existing framework that does 2. because it is a solved problem.

 We will be using approach 3, with [fmdb](https://github.com/ccgus/fmdb).

+fmdb also addresses some of the other issues with SQLite databases (none of which are addressed here).

 ## 4. Notable Classes